frederic-bousefsaf/ippg2cppg/README.md

 ## Requirements
 The codes were tested with Python 3.5/3.6 and Tensorflow + Keras frameworks.
-Analysis of the results was conducted under MATLAB.
+Results were analyzed in MATLAB.

 Different packages must be installed to properly run the codes :
 - `pip install tensorflow` (or `tensorflow-gpu`)